A characterization of representable intervals: Intervals

-for $x$ and $y$ in $R$.
-The symmetry $\sigma:\mathbb{I}\to<150>\mathbb{I}$ is given by taking additive inverse in degree 1 and by sending $(x,y)$ to $(y,x)$ in degree 0, for $x,y$ in $R$. \end{enumerate} \end{example} As we have already noted, the topological unit interval $I=[0,1]$ in $\topcat$ fails to satisfy the co-associativity and co-unit laws on the nose and is therefore not an interval in the present sense. \begin{remark} The question of what kinds of cocategories can exist in a topos has been addressed by Lumsdaine \cite{Lumsdaine:SOCC} who shows that in a coherent category the only cocategories are ``coequivalence relations''.
-I.e. any such cocategory must have $\bottom$ and $\top$ jointly epimorphic. \end{remark} \begin{remark} The composites
+where $x\in R$. $\bottom$ and $\top$ are the left and right inclusions, respectively. $i\colon \mathbb{I}^{1}\to<150>\mathbb{I}^{0}$ is given by addition in degree 0 and the zero map in all other degrees.
+Cocomposition is given by Lemma \ref{lemma:additive}.
+The symmetry $\sigma\colon \mathbb{I}\to<150>\mathbb{I}$ is given by taking additive inverse in degree 1 and by sending $(x,y)$ to $(y,x)$ in degree 0, for $x,y$ in $R$. \item Let $\rmod{R}$ denote the category of $R$-modules, for $R$ a commutative ring.
+Assume given a set $A$ together with two (not necessarily distinct) elements $\bottom,\top\in A$.
+We obtain an interval, again appealing to Lemma \ref{lemma:additive}, by applying the free $R$-module functor $\sets\to<150>\rmod{R}$ to these data and the canonical map $A\to<150>1$. \item Following the approach from Example (5) we obtain a further class of examples.
+Let $B$ be a bialgebra over a commutative ring $R$ with unit $\eta$ and counit $\epsilon$.
+Set $\bottom\colon =\eta$, $\top\colon =\eta$ and $i\colon =\epsilon$.
+These data determine an interval in $\rmod{R}$ by Lemma \ref{lemma:additive}. \item Assuming $\EE$ is a 2-category which is finitely cocomplete in the 2-categorical sense (as discussed, e.g., in Section \ref{section:rep_section} below) there exists for every object $A$ of $\EE$ a cocategory $(A\cdot\mathbf{2})$ obtained by taking the tensor of $A$ with the category $\mathbf{2}$ (this fact can be found in its dual form in \cite{Street:FYL2}).
+When $\EE$ is simultaneously equipped with a $\cat$-enriched symmetric monoidal closed structure it follows that the 2-category structure on $\EE$ is induced, in the sense of Theorem \ref{theorem:is_2_cat}, by the interval $(U\cdot\mathbf{2})$.
+Note that the assumption of $\cat$-enrichedness is necessary. \item Consider both the cartesian and the Gray monoidal closed structures on the category $\textbf{2-}\cat$ of small 2-categories (cf.~\cite{Gordon:CT}).
+Because the tensor unit for both of these monoidal structures is the terminal object $\mathbf{1}$ it follows that intervals for one monoidal structure are the same as intervals for the other.
+E.g., the category $\mathbf{2}$, regarded as a 2-category with no non-identity 2-cells, is an interval in both of these monoidal structures. \end{enumerate} As we have already noted, the topological unit interval $I=[0,1]$ in $\topcat$ fails to satisfy the co-associativity and co-unit laws on the nose and is therefore not an interval in the present sense. \begin{remark} The question of what kinds of cocategories can exist in a topos has been addressed by Lumsdaine \cite{Lumsdaine:SOCC} who shows that in a coherent category the only cocategories are ``coequivalence relations''.
+I.e. any such cocategory must have $\bottom$ and $\top$ jointly epimorphic. \end{remark}